 Infrastructure Delivery Plan (GBC 2014) - This sets out key infrastructure proposals during the Plan period and reports on progress of delivery.
-It will be refreshed each year as part of the Borough Council Annual Monitoring Report.
+It will be refreshed each year as part of the Borough Council's Authority Monitoring Report (AMR).

 Planning Conditions - These are requirements made by local planning authorities for actions that are needed in order to make a development acceptable in planning terms.
 They are not used to secure financial contributions.
-The National Planning Policy Framework sets out the six tests on the use of conditions with further guidance in the National Planning Practice Guidance (NPPG)
+The National Planning Policy Framework (NPPF) sets out the six tests on the use of conditions with further guidance in the national Planning Practice Guidance (nPPG).

-Planning obligation - Planning obligations may be secured by agreement or by unilateral undertaking pursuant to Section 106 of the Town & Country Planning Act 1990
+Planning obligation - Planning obligations may be secured by agreement or by unilateral undertaking pursuant to Section 106 of the Town & Country Planning Act 1990.